williamholland/colourise_nlp/README.md

 ## Colour Meanings

 The colours of each word comes from a tag assigned by `nltk`.
-The colour of each tag can be configured in `word_class.csv`.
-The colour comes from the comma separated list of red,green,blue values in the COLOUR column.
-The default colours as shown in the table below.
+The colour of each tag can be configured by changing the `.cfg` file used (see `default.cfg`).
+A description of each tag can be found in `word_class.csv`.
+The default colours are showin in the table below.

 | TAG | DESCRIPTION | COLOUR |